Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 - FishingProbabilitiesInfo("UIs", bool, default:false) - whether this utility is enabled.
 ﻿

-- ProbBoxX("UIs", int, default:100) - Base X location of rendering info box.
+- ProbBoxX("UIs", int, default:100) - Base X location of the information box .
 ﻿

-- ProbBoxY("UIs", int, default:500) - Base Y location of rendering info box.
+- ProbBoxY("UIs", int, default:500) - Base Y location of the information box.

 ## Crafting From Chests
 This feature lets player craft using contents of nearby chests or fridge as ingredients.